 In Africa, most economies are growing at a rapid rate, compared to economies in more developed countries.
 Despite this, the continent is still plagued with old challenges in poor infrastructure, regulations and corruption.
 Added to this, in recent years, the continent has suffered from floods in West and Southern Africa, cyclones in Madagascar, earthquakes in Malawi and cyber-attacks threats.
 With significant investments into African markets driving rapid urbanisation and transformation towards modern societies that are more dependent on interconnected critical infrastructure, resilience planning to face natural disasters, cyber attacks, terrorism and other threats is a clear imperative to sustained and profitable operations.

-“As business markets become increasingly more complex and competitive, to build on the opportunities and succeed, companies doing business in Africa need to consider internal, regional and global risks and build resilience to a volatile environment,” says Moses Kgosana, Chairman and Senior Partner at KPMG Africa Limited.
+“As business markets become increasingly more complex and competitive, to build on the opportunities and succeed, companies doing business in Africa need to consider internal, regional and global risks and build resilience to a volatile environment,” says Moses Kgosana, Senior Partner of KPMG in South Africa.
 “Africa’s fast economic growth has highlighted the need to pay more attention to risk management and ultimately to business continuity management as a corporate discipline.”

 BCM is about a holistic process that identifies potential threats to an organisation and the potential impact those threats might have on business operations.
 The idea behind BCM is to provide a framework for building organisational resilience that safeguards the interests of key stakeholders by preventing financial losses and reputation or brand damage in the event of internal or external business disruptions.